Goby56/wakes/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: Have you found a bug with the mod?
 Please use this template and report it.
   If applicable, please add more describing labels.
 title: A very informative and concise title
 labels: bug
 assignees: ''

 ---

+**Does a similar issue already exist?**
+Please look for similar issues that has already been opened and add information that may be of use.

 **Describe the bug**
-A clear and concise description of what the bug is.
+What is happening?

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What should happen?

 **To Reproduce**
 Steps to reproduce (if possible).